adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-### Handling Errors
+### Handling Errors For A Group

 In chapter 1, we looked at how to design an inclusive form validation experience.
-However, the registration form in the chapter only consisted of two simple text fields.
-If you can recall, I said we'd look at how to handle errors for a field that consists of multiple inputs such as radio buttons.
+But because the registration form only consists of two simple text fields, we never looked at how to handle errors for a field consisting of multiple form controls.

-As the fieldset's `legend` describes the group, the error message should be injected there.
-This way, screen readers will announce the error along with the group's label:
+A radio button group is one such example.
+Take a look at the mark-up below.
+The fieldset contains the group fo controls, and the legend is the group's label.
+We can effectively user the same error pattern as we used for the registration form, byt injecting the error span inside the legend.
+Not only, will sighted users see the error, but screen reader users will hear the error too.

 ```HTML
 <fieldset aria-invalid="true">